gbv/login-server/README.md

 Currently available request types are:
 - `providers` - returns a list of available providers (same as [GET /providers](#get-providers))
 - `token` - returns a JWT (same as [GET /token](#get-token))
+- `authenticate` - uses a JWT acquired from [GET /token](#get-token) to associate the current WebSocket with a particular session (sent request object needs property `token`)

+The `authenticate` request is necessary when the WebSocket is used from a different domain than login-server.
+In that case, a token needs to be requested via the API (e.g. using fetch with option `credentials: "include"` or axios with option `withCredentials: true`) and be sent via the WebSocket.
+The token includes the encrypted sessionID that will then be associated with the WebSocket connection.
+An example on how such a workflow could look like will be added here later.

 #### Example Usage
+The following is a simple example on how to connect to the WebSocket.

 ```javascript
 // Assumes server is run on localhost:3005
 let socket = new WebSocket("ws://localhost:3005")